 The New GBA Compliance School - Purpose and Philosophy

-The newly re-designed GBA Compliance School is a two-year program.
-The purpose of the GBA Compliance School is to provide new as well as seasoned compliance professionals in all areas throughout the organization with the tools necessary to build, monitor, and maintain an effective compliance program.
-While the world of bank regulatory compliance may be quiet at times, it is still evolving and subject to regulatory scrutiny.
-Our purpose is to keep feeding industry professionals with the essentials they need to identify risks and mitigate them, while at the same time building partnerships with all business lines within the organization.
-This is accomplished by not only teaching compliance but also leadership skills.
+The GBA Compliance School is a two-year program designed to give new and experienced compliance pros the tools necessary to build, monitor, and maintain an effective compliance program.
+While the world of bank compliance may be quiet at times, it always evolves.
+Our purpose is to keep feeding industry professionals the essentials they need to identify risks and mitigate them, while at the same time building partnerships with all business lines within the organization.
+This is accomplished by teaching compliance as well as leadership skills.

 Year 1 – Building the Base

 Every structurally sound building begins with a strong foundation.
-Year 1 of Compliance School will examine the fundamentals required to ensure a solid Compliance Management Program.
-Whether new to compliance or have been in the profession for years, this program will allow you to examine your program to make certain there are no cracks in the compliance monitoring foundation.
-Just like every house, routine maintenance is needed to ensure that the structure can weather even the fiercest of storms.
+Year 1 of the GBA Compliance School examines the fundamentals required to ensure a solid compliance management program.
+Whether you’re new to bank compliance or have been in the profession for years, this training will allow you to examine your program to make sure there are no cracks in the compliance monitoring foundation.
+Just as with your home, routine maintenance is needed to ensure the structure can weather even the fiercest of storms.

 Year 2 – Strategic Compliance Management

-The foundation has been inspected, maintained, and determined to be solid; now what do you do?
-In the second year of compliance school, we will demonstrate how to maintain an on-going, proactive Compliance Management Program and provide additional tools to put in your toolbox that will help to protect against the potential storms.
-These survival tools are not always found in the regulation, but rather in the resources employed to carry out the tasks.
+Year 2 - Strategic Compliance Management builds on the student’s basic foundation by providing more practical applications for overseeing individual lending, deposit and operational regulations as well as your overall compliance management program.
+The foundation has been inspected, maintained and determined to be solid; now what do you do?
+In the second year of the GBA Compliance School, we demonstrate how to maintain an ongoing, proactive compliance management program and provide additional tools to help you protect your bank against potential storms.
+These survival tools are not always found in the regulations, but rather in the resources employed to carry out the tasks.

-Both years will spend time focusing on leadership, team building, and maintaining strong peer relationships which will help to strengthen the program and create cohesion throughout the organization.
-These concepts will teach compliance personnel how to better understand their organization’s business lines and provide a guide to creating successful partnerships that benefit the entire organization.
+Both years spend time focusing on leadership, team building and maintaining strong peer relationships, which help to strengthen the bank’s compliance management program and create cohesion throughout the organization.
+These concepts teach compliance professionals how to better understand their organization’s business lines and provide a guide to creating successful partnerships that benefit the entire organization.

 For admission, a student must meet the following requirements:

-Be employed as an officer or key staff member of a bank or be an associate member (vendor) of a bank;
+Be employed as an officer or key staff member of a bank, or be employed at a GBA Associate Member company;

 Be a bank officer or employee involved in a compliance function of the bank (deposits, consumer lending, mortgages, operations) for any length of time and would like a better understanding of compliance.